 From here descend into Milford Sound, where a side trip to Sutherland Falls is not to be missed.
 The Milford Sound hike is the most popular Great Walk, and we recommend booking six months in advance.
 Add a Milford Sound cruise on to your hiking trip to see this unique southern wilderness from a whole different angle.

-How to get here: Scheduled buses and hiker shuttles run from Queenstown to Te Anau (two hours), where vehicle storage is also available for self-drivers.
+How to get here: Scheduled buses and hiker shuttles run from Queenstown to Te Anau (two hours).
+For self drivers, there are vehicle relocation and vehicle storage options available.
 It’s another 30-minute drive to Te Anau Downs, the launching point for the scenic boat trip to the head of Lake Te Anau, where the track starts.
 The trail ends at Sandfly Point, a 15-minute boat ride from Milford Sound, where shuttles collect walkers for the spectacular drive back.

 Or opt for an all inclusive guided hike, and embark on an unforgettable journey through New Zealand's most remote national park.